-In determining the peer group used for setting 2015 compensation, CLS worked with the Company's Chief Executive Officer and Chief People Officer to develop a recommended list of peers for the Compensation Committee's consideration.
-This recommended list contained companies that (1) are in the Internet software and services industry; (2) are similar in size to the Company based on revenues, total assets, and market capitalization; and (3) CLS and our management believes compete for talent with the Company.
-For fiscal year 2015, the Compensation Committee approved the recommended list of 20 peer group companies, without change from CLS's recommendations:
+In determining the peer group used for setting 2016 compensation, CLS worked with the Company's Chief Executive Officer and Chief People Officer to develop a recommended list of peers for the Compensation Committee's consideration.
+This recommended list contained companies (1) in the Internet software and services industry; (2) similar in size to the Company based on revenues, total assets, and market capitalization; and (3) that CLS and our management deemed competitors for executive talent with the Company.
+For fiscal year 2016, the Compensation Committee approved the recommended list of 15 peer group companies, without change from CLS's recommendations: